Cue Cards Samples with band 8 answers

 Model Answer 1:

-Now, I am not too sure as to what exactly drives the authority to decide upon such a discriminatory rule, but I am assuming that it must have something to do with age-old gender discrimination.
+Now, I am not too sure as to what exactly drives the authority to decide upon such a discriminatory law, but I am assuming that it must have something to do with age-old gender discrimination.
 In other words, women are the weaker gender of the two, and as such, women can’t really be trusted with their hands behind the steering wheels until they become 21 years old and more mature, as opposed to 18 years for men.

-But, no matter how uncomfortable the rule makes others, because of its discriminatory nature, it still very much is a common practice to follow this rule around many parts of our world.
+But, no matter how uncomfortable the rule makes others, because of its discriminatory nature, it is still very much a common practice to follow this rule around many parts of our world.
 What is even more frustrating for many others, wishing justice and equality for both men and women, is the fact that many women, who are otherwise progressive, smart and open-minded, are also somehow led to believe that such a rule is actually needed to ensure their safety and security!

-Anyway, I don’t really like this particular rule, mainly because it is very much demeaning and discriminatory in nature for all those women who are working very hard and shoulder to shoulder with men in every respect of their lives.
+Anyway, I don’t really like this particular rule or law, mainly because it is very much demeaning and discriminatory in nature for all those women who are working very hard and shoulder to shoulder with men in every respect of their lives.
 I don’t like this rule also because it has the potential risk to cause some unnecessary tensions and rifts between men and women which is certainly not good for our societies and “male-female” relationships in the long run.

 Model Answer 2:

 I think I could live without many rules today.
-However, the rule, I want to talk about is regarding the time schedules for using the hostel kitchen at my university.
+However, the rule I want to talk about is regarding the time schedules for using the hostel kitchen at my university.
 This rule states that one can’t use the hostel kitchen after 4 pm during the weekends and holidays.

-Initially, when I joined the student hostel about a year ago, there was no restriction whatsoever in using its kitchen facilities.
+Initially, when I joined the student hostel about a year ago, there was no restriction whatsoever on using its kitchen facilities.
 In other words, everybody could cook their favourite foods there or warm them up 24 hours a day.
 Of course, there were some issues regarding keeping the kitchen clean and tidy once in a while, but the person in charge of keeping the kitchen clean was kind enough to do that job for us, outside of his regular working hours.

 So, things were going smoothly for us, as far the issue of using the kitchen was concerned, but as soon as some “unruly and untidy” students had joined our hostel, this new rule came into effect, apparently because those “irresponsible” students didn’t even make the minimum efforts to clean the kitchen after using it.

 Having said that, however, this new rule has helped us in a way too because those “unruly” students can’t bother the students anymore with their loud noises while preparing some food in the kitchen in the middle of the night.
-Besides, it also has helped us all the hostel residents, in general, get rid of the “stigma” of being “untidy and unclean” since we can’t keep our kitchen clean.
+Besides, it also has helped all the hostel residents, in general, get rid of the “stigma” of being “untidy and unclean” since we can’t keep our kitchen clean.
 However, most students don't like this rule as they are kind of forced to abide by it.

 And, as far as I am concerned, this new rule hasn’t helped me at all since I can’t really enjoy some of my favourite, freshly-made foods, away from my home.
 After all, I don’t really like to eat outside, unless I really, really have to, because they are not healthy most of the time.
-Besides, I also have to waste additional money and time to buy some of the essential food items and snacks from far away, in order to deal with my appetite, during the weekends and holidays when the kitchen remains closed after the hours.
+Besides, I also have to waste additional money and time to buy some of the essential food items and snacks from far away, in order to deal with my appetite, during the weekends and holidays when the kitchen remains closed after the scheduled hours.

 Model Answer 3: